When Are You Eligible for Parole in Texas?

 What is the Role of a Texas Parole Attorney?

-Most inmates and their loved ones want to do everything possible to improve the chances of parole.
+Most inmates and their loved ones want to do everything possible to improve their chances of parole.
 Most don’t realize that it’s crucially important to prepare and present the parole packet to the Texas Board of Paroles and Pardons months before his or her hearing date.
 For most people, proper preparation of the parole packet isn’t a do-it-yourself project.

 Why is the Parole Packet So Important?